 If you have any of these symptoms, call 911.

-Does hormone therapy at menopause increase a woman's risk for heart disease?
+Does menopausal hormone therapy increase a woman's risk for heart disease?

-Hormone therapy (HT) can help with some symptoms of menopause, including hot flashes, vaginal dryness, mood swings, and bone loss, but there are risks, too.
+Menopausal hormone therapy (MHT) can help with some symptoms of menopause, including hot flashes, vaginal dryness, mood swings, and bone loss, but there are risks, too.
 For some women, taking hormones can increase their chances of having a heart attack or stroke.
 If you decide to use hormones, use them at the lowest dose that helps for the shortest time needed.
-Talk with your doctor if you have questions about HT.
+Talk with your doctor if you have questions about MHT.